-Summative external assessment (EA): 25% Examination - combination response
+Summative external assessment (EA): 25% Examination - combination response.
+Length: 800-1000 words

 Sport & Recreation | applied senior subject

 Sport & Recreation provides students with opportunities to learn in, through and about sport and active recreation activities, examining their role in the lives of individuals and communities.